 These women assumed the responsibility of ensuring the survival and the integrity of the family.”

 The struggle for engagement

 So the situation is just not specific to me, it is specific to the colonial oppressed African nation.
 Therefore when I engage in this struggle to educate and liberate, it can’t just be a personal struggle.

 This struggle has to be one that addresses the contradiction for the entire African nation.

 Through political education, the African working class will become informed and understand the urgency to unite for the purpose of overturning this capitalist system.
 We want self-determination and control of our resources.

 We learned that it’s not enough to resist, we must organize.
 The rebellion in Ferguson was phenomenal because the people continue to rebel and resist colonial oppression.

 The status quo march and rally was abandoned.
 They resisted fearlessly compelling the eyes of the world to surrender their attention to the cries of the oppressed Africans living in the so called land of the free.

-Ferguson raises the consciousness of oppressed people worldwide.
+Ferguson raised the consciousness of oppressed people worldwide.
 Yet, everyone’s consciousness being raised is not enough, it will not be enough.
 People must be organized in mass revolutionary struggle in order to overthrow this system.